sarv-tech/sarvesh/README.md

 The Final Project of the CS50P online course  – the console version of the Wordle game
 # video demo : https://youtu.be/MLXgBGJtc1w?si=flgqC7uIDgPrac6J
 ## Description :
 This is a final project for HarvardX CS50P course ([CS50's Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/)).
-This terminal version of the Wordle game was made by Vasilisa Chebotareva.
+This terminal version of the Wordle game was made by sarvesh pingale.

 In this game you should guess the 5-letter word in 6 tries.
 The word is a singular noun, where letters can be repeated.